 P.J.
 Brackston’s Detective Gretel series had a World English Language release in June/July 2019, in paperback, audio and eBook.
 This witty fantasy crime series set in eighteenth century Bavaria features the Private Detective Gretel (yes that Gretel, who is now thirty five, very large and still living with her brother Hans).
 The titles in the series are THE SORCERER’S APPENDIX (Pegasus USA November 2017) , THE CASE OF THE FICKLE MERMAID (Pegasus USA January 2016), ONCE UPON A CRIME (Pegasus USA 2015) and GRETEL AND THE CASE OF THE MISSING FROG PRINTS (Pegasus USA 2015).
 The Detective Gretel series has sold to two languages.
 Paula Brackston is the author of the New York Times bestselling novel THE WITCH’S DAUGHTER.
-She lives in the Black Mountains in Wales with her partner and their two children.
+She lives in the Hereford with her partner and their two children.

-www.paulabrackston.com and check out the new Gretel section of Paula’s website.
+www.paulabrackston.com and check out the Gretel section of Paula’s website.